 FOSS Project Spotlights provide an opportunity for free and open-source project team members to show Linux Journal readers what makes their project compelling.
+Join us this weekend as we explore some of the latest FOSS projects in the works.

 Linux as firmware.